-In January of that year, a battle took place in the run up to the Holy Day of Ashura in Najaf between U.S. forces and an obscure messianic Shia sect called Jund al-Samaa’, or the Soldiers of Heaven.
-The Americans had been given information claiming that the group would use the ceremonial procession as a cover to attack the holy city and massacre its grand ayatollahs.
-Jund al-Samaa’ was an apocalyptic cult whose members believed it was their duty to hasten the return of the Hidden Imam and the Day of Judgement by fomenting chaos and insurrection.
-In one day, they were effectively wiped out by U.S. airstrikes and raids on their camps.
-In his 2016 novel The Rope, Makiya’s narrator, a young Sadrist, blames the father of his best friend for their demise:
+In January 2007, a battle took place between U.S. forces and an obscure messianic Shia sect called Jund al-Samaa’, or the Soldiers of Heaven.
+The Americans had been told that the group would use the ceremonial procession of Ashura to attack the holy city of Najaf and massacre its grand ayatollahs.
+Jund al-Samaa’ believed it was their duty to hasten the return of the Hidden Imam and the Day of Judgement by fomenting chaos and insurrection, but in a matter of hours they were wiped out by U.S. airstrikes and raids on their camps.
+In The Rope, Makiya’s narrator — a young Sadrist — blames the father of his best friend for their demise:

 A great mystery surrounds this operation, but it later transpired that the Americans were acting on false information supplied by the House of Hakim.
 Uncle believed the villain was Abu Haider; he had fabricated a claim, backed by his friend the governor of Najaf, a man also from the House of Hakim, that the Soldiers of Heaven were a Shia offshoot of al-Qaeda; and the credulous Americans believed him, even though everyone else in Najaf knew this was nonsense.
 Why the Occupier did not know these things, and was so wasteful of his own military resources, is a mystery only known to God.
 Mercifully, Haider, who was in the habit of relaxing and unwinding in their company, was not visiting the camp at the time of the air strikes.
 Several hundred harmless innocents were killed in a matter of hours – men, women, and children.
 Afterward, everyone – the Americans, the House of Hakim, and the government – colluded to cover up the outrage.
 (39)